tomeeagle/tomeeagle.github.io/src/content/work/klyk.md

 > Including carousels, infographics and more.

-Working on a freelance basis for a web development agency client, I took on the rebrand of the merchant's Shopify store.
-The clean and vibrant design was a pleasure to work on, and the finished site is a joy to use, with a visually appeling UI and great UX.
+As a freelance web developer, I collaborated with a client agency to rebrand Klyk's Shopify store.
+The project involved creating a clean and vibrant design that was both visually appealing and user-friendly.
+I focused on delivering a strong user experience (UX) throughout the design process, resulting in a site that is a pleasure to navigate.

 #### Project details